Canadianlic

 At Canadian LIC, we meet with self-employed Canadians every day, and we’ve seen both sides of the coin: the ones who waited too long and the ones who were covered just in time.
 We tell their stories because we want others to get ready, not freak out.

-Disability insurance isn’t a nice-to-have.
+For many self-employed Canadians, Disability Insurance is a critical component of a comprehensive financial plan.
 It’s a key component of your financial plan.
 It gives you breathing space, not just in the moment of crisis, but every day you show up to work, knowing you have a safety net behind your income.

 And the best part?
 You don’t need to sort it out on your own.
 We’re here to help you make sense of the policies, the premiums and the protection that works for your life and your business goals.